Aging vehicles leave Toyota North America chief optimistic on new sales

 By Ben Klayman

-NEW YORK, March 28 - Toyota Motor Corp’s (7203.T) (TM.N) top North American executive voiced optimism on Thursday about the U.S. economy and said demand in the industry this year would be driven by the need for consumers to replace aging cars and trucks.
+NEW YORK, March 28 (Reuters) - Toyota Motor Corp’s top North American executive on Thursday voiced optimism about the U.S. economy, and said the aging cars and trucks in consumers’ garages will continue to drive industry demand this year.

 Jim Lentz, newly appointed chief executive of North America, said the Japanese automaker sees U.S. industry new-car sales hitting 15.3 million this year, up from 14.5 million in 2012.
 Just six months ago, its 2013 forecast was for 14.7 million, but the company at the time believed talk of the fiscal cliff’s impact would dampen the economy.